Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_ps_integration_guide.rst

 Flash Filesystem and Flash Interfaces
 =====================================
 The PS service reuses the non-hierarchical filesystem and flash interfaces provided by the TF-M Internal Trusted Storage service.
-It stores encrypted, authenticated objects on the external flash device by making service calls to the ITS service.
-When the ITS service receives requests from the PS partition, it handles the request by using a separate filesystem context initialised to use the external flash device.
+It stores encrypted, authenticated objects by making service calls to the ITS service.
+When the ITS service receives requests from the PS partition, it handles the request by using a separate filesystem context.

 The ITS filesystem and flash interfaces and their implementation can be found in ``secure_fw/partitions/internal_trusted_storage/flash_fs`` and